hackle/blog-rust/raw/generics-keep-it-generic.md

 }
 ```

+Is this magical?
+Yes.
+Should we use it at every chance?
+Definitely not.

 This peeps inside `T` and assumes knowledge about `thing`, and throws in some magic.
 How clever!
 But... do you see the problem?

 This magic version of `Id` will surprise any unsuspecting callers, who wouldn't be expecting the special treatment to `int`.

-You see, while language designers are eager to please and give us *powerful* features to use, unfortunately though, more often than not, at the cost of our fellow engineers confusion.
+You see, language designers are eager to please and keep giving us *powerful* features to use; unfortunately, more often than not, such features are used at the cost of our fellow engineers confusion.

-For a less contrived example, you would have seen people gloating about examples of pattern matching on types, sometimes, even on generics!
+For a less contrived example, you would have seen people gloating about examples of pattern matching on types, sometimes, even on generics.
+(Why restrict ourselves when the code can be written for ALL types?)

 ```CSharp
 static string PersonInfo<T>(T psn)